 Intellectual Disability (ID): "means significantly sub average general intellectual functioning, existing concurrently [at the same time] with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a child's educational performance.

-Multiple Disabilities (MD): " means concomitant [simultaneous] impairments (such as intellectual disabilities/mental retardation and blindness or intellectual disabilities/mental retardation and orthopedic impairment), the combination of which causes such severe educational needs that needs cannot be accommodated in special education programs solely for one of the impairments.
-The term does not include deaf-blindness."
+Multiple Disabilities (MD): " means concomitant impairments (such as intellectual disabilities-blindness and intellectual disabilities-orthopedic impairment), the combination of which causes such severe educational needs that needs cannot be accommodated in special education programs solely for one of the impairments.
+Multiple disabilities does not include deaf-blindness."

 Orthopedic Impairment (OI): " means a severe orthopedic impairment that adversely affects a child's educational performance.
 The term includes impairments caused by congenital anomaly (e.g. clubfoot, absence of some member, etc.), impairments caused by disease (e.g. poliomyelitis, bone tuberculosis, etc.), and impairments from other causes (e.g. cerebral palsy, amputations, and fractures or burns that cause contractures)."